 3. Ask specific and personalized questions

-In order to provide candidates with a greater opportunity to highlight their experience, you can also include open-ended questions.
+To provide candidates with a greater opportunity to highlight their experience, you can also include open-ended questions.
 Instead of asking, “Did you find this task tough?,” for instance, ask, “What did you find challenging about this task?”
 This enables candidates to elaborate on their comments without being constrained to yes/no responses.
 This allows employers to more accurately evaluate candidates based on deeper insights.

 4. Follow up for the next steps

-The best practice is to stay in touch with candidates following an interview, whether it was conducted in person or over video.
+The best practice is to stay in touch with candidates following an interview, whether it is conducted in person or over video.
 Even if they are not hired, it’s imperative to eliminate any “ghosting” throughout the hiring process, be it at the early screening stages, or towards the end during onboarding.